HPV vaccine: Ireland

 The HPV vaccination programme in Ireland is part of the national strategy to protect females from cervical cancer.
 Since 2009, the Health Service Executive has offered the HPV vaccine, free of charge, to all girls from the first year onwards (ages 12–13).
 Secondary schools began implementing the vaccine program on an annual basis from September 2010 onwards.
 The programme was expanded to include males in 2019.
 Two HPV vaccines are licensed for use in Ireland: Cervarix and Gardasil.
 To ensure high uptake, the vaccine is administered to teenagers aged 12–13 in their first year of secondary school, with the first dose administered between September and October and the final dose in April of the following year.
 Males and females aged 12–13 who are outside of the traditional school setting (home school, etc.) are invited to Health service Executive clinics for their vaccines.
 HPV vaccination in Ireland is not mandatory and consent is obtained before vaccination.
 For males and females aged 16 and under, consent is granted by a parent or guardian unless it is explicitly refused by the child.
 Any male or female aged 16 and over may provide their own consent if they want to be vaccinated.
 HIQA has stated the vaccine will provide further protection, particularly to men who have sex with men.
 The vaccine has been extended following evidence that 25% of HPV cancers occur in men.
 Additionally, HIQA is aiming to replace the current vaccination, which covers 4 major HPV strains, with an updated vaccine protecting against nine strains.
 The cost with the "gender-neutral nine-talent" vaccine is estimated to be nearly €11.66 million over the next five years.

 Israel

 Introduced in 2012.
 Target age group 13–14.
 Fully financed by national health authorities only for this age group.
 For the year 2013–2014, girls in the eighth grade may get the vaccine free of charge only in school, and not in Ministry of Health offices or clinics.
 Girls in the ninth grade may receive the vaccine free of charge only at Ministry of Health offices, and not in schools or clinics.
-Religious and conservative groups are expected to refuse the vaccination.
+Uptake is low for several reasons: among them is that cervical cancer is rare in Israel, cost when not covered by insurance, and religious concerns.